miklevin/MikeLev.in/_posts/2025-03-16-hot-prompt-injection-ai-workflow.md

 5. Uses the existing `append_to_conversation` mechanism to add the prompt to the chat history

 This approach ensures we're building on the existing system rather than replacing it, while adding the new hot prompt injection capability.
 It's additive and won't break existing functionality.

+> Chills.
+This looks complete!
+I don't think the original adjustments to the
+> redirect function are even necessary anymore, but let's double-check.

 **Me**: Okay, anything now for the redirect, given that change?